Neurodiverse Faculty and Staff Alliance

 Events and Membership

 To become a member of the Neurodiverse Faculty and Staff Alliance, please submit a membership form so you can be informed of upcoming meetings and events.
 There is no cost associated with membership and no time commitments.
 Members can attend as many meetings and events as they would like.
-Individual membership in ERGs is strictly voluntary and open to all individuals who are interested in promoting diversity, equity and inclusiveness.
+Individual membership in ERGs is strictly voluntary and open to all employees who are interested in joining, regardless of identity.
 Refer to the ERG benefits and guidelines for more information.

 Mission Statement